Skip to main content

 If you want to make use of ActiveProspects TrustedForm automatic certificate retention, you need to verify your domain with TrustedForm and also host the flow on that domain.
 You cannot use your Heyflow default domain for this.
 Learn more about guarantee certificate availability with Retain here.

-TrustedForm Certificate URLs Tracking in Response Handlers
+Tracking in Response Handlers

-To capture and use the Trusted Form certificate URL within response handlers, e.g. HubSpot or HighLevel, you need to map the certificate URL correctly in your integration setup.
-This is how you map the TrustedForm certificate URL:
+To capture and use the TrustedForm certificate URL in response routines, such as HubSpot or HighLevel, you must correctly map the certificate URL in your integration configuration.
+To map the TrustedForm certificate URL:

 Did this answer your question?